pairingwg/bls_standard/draft-boneh-bls-signature.md

   The scheme also includes an algorithm to verify an aggregated signature, given a collection of corresponding public keys, the aggregated signature, and one or more messages.

-      Verify-Aggregated((PK_1, msg_1), ..., (PK_n, msg_n), sigma)
+      Verify-Aggregated((PK_1, message_1), ..., (PK_n, message_n), signature) -> VALID or INVALID

-  that outputs VALID if sigma is a valid aggregated signature of messages msg_1, ..., msg_n, and INVALID otherwise.
+  that outputs VALID if signature is a valid aggregated signature of messages message_1, ..., message_n, and INVALID otherwise.

   The verification algorithm may also accept a simpler interface that allows to verify an aggregate signature of the same message.
-That is, msg_1 = msg_2 = ... = msg_n.
+That is, message_1 = message_2 = ... = message_n.

-        Verify-Aggregated(PK_1, ..., PK_n, msg, sigma)
+        Verify-Aggregated(PK_1, ..., PK_n, message, signature) -> VALID or INVALID

 ### Security
 #### Message Unforgeability

 Consider the following game between an adversary and a challenger.
 The challenger generates a key-pair (PK, SK) and gives PK to the adversary.
-The adversary may repeatedly query the challenger on any message msg to obtain its corresponding signature sigma.
-Eventually the adversary outputs a pair (msg', sigma').
+The adversary may repeatedly query the challenger on any message message to obtain its corresponding signature signature.
+Eventually the adversary outputs a pair (message', signature').

-Unforgeability means no adversary can produce a pair (msg', sigma') for a message msg' which he never queried the challenger and Verify(PK, msg, sigma) outputs VALID.
+Unforgeability means no adversary can produce a pair (message', signature') for a message message' which he never queried the challenger and Verify(PK, message, signature) outputs VALID.

 #### Strong Message Unforgeability

-In the strong unforgeability game, the game proceeds as above, except no adversary should be able to produce a pair (msg', sigma') that verifies (i.e. Verify(PK, msg, sigma) outputs VALID) given that he never queried the challenger on msg', or if he did query and obtained a reply sigma, then sigma != sigma'.
+In the strong unforgeability game, the game proceeds as above, except no adversary should be able to produce a pair (message', signature') that verifies (i.e. Verify(PK, message, signature) outputs VALID) given that he never queried the challenger on message', or if he did query and obtained a reply signature, then signature != signature'.

 More informally, the strong unforgeability means that no adversary can produce a different signature (not provided by the challenger) on a message which he queried before.